This stability ball workout will challenge your balance and force you to use your mind to focus and get through each exercise.

 Adding this workout into your weekly routine will strengthen your entire body from head to toe, focusing on everything in the legs, arms, and core.
 Your stabilization muscles and joints will be challenged and strengthened with these moves, making you stronger in your regular exercise routine or in sports.
 These stability ball moves can help to increase strength, power and more!

-(You’ll Also Love: 6 Ab Workouts That Are Better Than Crunches)
+(Your Next Workout: 6 Ab Exercises That Are Better Than Crunches)